5 Beekman Street: Form and facade

-The original building has an atrium rising through all nine stories and crowned by a large pyramidal skylight.
+At the center of the original building is the main atrium.
 Two pavilions extend south to enclose another light well on the south side of the original building.
 The annex is C-shaped, with a light well on its northern side connecting to the original structure's light well.

 The original Temple Court Building's articulation consists of three horizontal sections, with granite cladding at its base and brick and terracotta on the other stories.
 The original building has ten vertical bays on Nassau Street and nine on Beekman Street; the outer three bays on each side project slightly and are designed as corner "towers".
 The two-story base contains cornices above both stories, as well as a main entrance facing Beekman Street and storefronts on the Beekman and Nassau Street sides.
 The four-story midsection is clad with brick, with terracotta spandrels between each story on the Beekman and Nassau Street sides, as well as band courses and other decorative elements.
 The four-story upper section contains a mansard roof with iron dormer windows.
 The Theatre Alley side of the midsection and upper section is faced with plain brick.
 The northwestern and northeastern corner "towers" are topped by pyramidal slate roofs, both of which are surrounded by smaller ornamental pinnacles.
 The pyramidal roofs were intended to make the building appear shorter than it actually was.
 There is also a glass pyramidal skylight over the center atrium and an asphalt roof with decorative iron fence over the remainder of the building.

 The annex has facades onto Nassau Street and Theatre Alley.
 The facade on Nassau Street is made of limestone, with cornices above the second, sixth, and ninth floors.
 It is two bays wide.
 An arched entrance on this side provided entry into the annex until 1963, when it was turned into a storefront entrance.
 The facade on Theatre Alley is composed of brick with rectangular windows, as well as a now-filled entrance.